BuilderIO/builder/.changeset/tricky-hairs-march.md

 '@builder.io/react': patch
 ---

-Fix: hydration mismatch error and reactivity to update variant when userAttributes in the cookie updates
+Fix: hydration mismatch error and reactivity of Personalization Containers when `userAttributes` cookie value is updated.